 - Don’t make or take calls in public where you can be overheard.
 Also, be aware that your calls—and computer usage—are possibly being monitored.

-- Be aware that in some countries, corrupt local authorities may actually be working with kidnappers.
+- Be aware that corrupt local authorities may be working with kidnappers in some countries.

 Just because you don’t often hear about it doesn’t mean that kidnapping doesn’t happen.
-As with any business risk, the threat must be weighed, measured, mitigated as much as possible and managed responsibly.
+As with any business risk, the threat must be weighed, measured, mitigated and responsibly managed.

 If K&R coverage isn’t part of your existing corporate or institutional insurance program, or if you would like to review your current policy, your local Hylant risk management expert is available to help.